Voter suppression: Path dependence/tyranny of the past

 The lack of intergenerational equity in policy undermines the ability of voters to pursue self-determination through their democratic processes.
 For example, the lifetime appointments of judges, or constitutions that are so difficult to change that they do not reflect the values of current voters, show how power allocated in the past can thwart voter power in the present.
 This kind of lock-in is only helpful if the present is less democratic than the past, which can become a self-fulfilling prophecy by simultaneously hampering the democratic innovations and evolutions that could prevent those threats by bolstering ancient architecture with the latest best-practices.
 Past actions can also create other kinds of path dependence, where power to shape democratic institutions can be slowed down or subverted by decisions made by those who wielded power in the past, regardless of how fairly (democratically) those setting the rules came to power and regardless of the values held by or information available to voters in the present.
 A relatively tangible example could be a country allowing itself to run up a large national debt that present-day voters did not consent to, shrinking discretionary spending to a fraction of what previous voters were able to spend.

-Registration/Enrollment
+Registration or enrollment

 Voter registration (or enrollment) is an extra step in the election process creates extra work for voters, especially those who move often and are new to the system, thereby suppressing their votes.
-It is the number one reason why citizens in the U.S. don't vote, which is why most democracies automatically enroll their citizens.
+Registration has been the number one reason why citizens in the US do not vote, which is why most democracies automatically enroll their citizens.
 Same-day registration is another tool to make registration less of a barrier.
 In addition, the existence of the process itself opens up more opportunities to make the process intentionally difficult or impossible, including aggressive voter roll purges.
-The Cost of Voting Index quantifies how different voter registration experiences are in states around the U.S.
+The Cost of Voting Index quantifies some of the differences in voter registration experiences in US states.